pypa/packaging.python.org/source/guides/making-a-pypi-friendly-readme.rst

 =============================

 README files can help your users understand your project and can be used to set your project's description on PyPI.
-This guide helps you:

-* create a README in a PyPI-friendly format
-* include your README in your package so it appears on PyPI
+This guide helps you create a README in a PyPI-friendly format and include your README in your package so it appears on PyPI.
-* find resources for writing README content that will help your users

 Creating a README file